 If you do not put a description tag, what appears in the listing would be likely to be whatever first appears on your page, usually the alt text of some graphic or banner or perhaps your top menu.

 There are search engines which also look for a META Robots tag to determine how they index your site.
 For example, if Google does not encounter such a tag, it will assume that it can index and follow the links on the page.
-If you want some other behaviour from Google, you will have to use a META tag to specify it.
+If you don't want this behaviour ("behavior" in US English) from Google, you can use a META tag to specify it.

 In the old days, they were used to determine which keywords your page will be listed under.
 So if you want your page to be listed in a search engine when the user searches for the term "nosuchwordasthis", the latter should be present in your META Keywords tag as well as in your document.
-I'm not sure however if any search engine still uses this tag today.
+However, the keyword tag is now obsolete.

-There are other META tags, which individual search engines recognize.
+There are other META tags, which search engines and web browsers recognize.
 However, the tags listed here are the main tags relevant to most search engines.